DALL·E 2023 02 22 21.50.39 left over epoxy resin

 Choosing sustainably sourced resin materials is another way to reduce your environmental impact as a resin user.

-Look for resin products that are made from renewable resources or recycled materials.
+Look for resin products that are made from renewable resources or recycled materials such as Bio resin.

 Additionally, consider the environmental practices of the manufacturers you buy from.
 Do they prioritize sustainability and responsible production methods?